urcoder4u/3-Checkers/README.md

 # 3-Checkers
 * A GUI based python program which lets you play checkers in 3 modes: human VS human, AI VS human and AI VS AI.
+* Uses Mini-Max Algorithm to find the appropriate move to be taken by AI.
 * Implemented using OOPS concept.

 # Packages required